What Are Long-Term Goals? Examples and How to Set Them

 2. Break your long-term goals into multiple short-term goals

 Short-term goals are like milestones to get you from one step to another.
 Achieving long-term goals is a marathon, not a quick 100-meter sprint.
-What you do from point A to point B, point C to point D, and so on, will all contribute to your success when you set long-term goals.
+What you do from point A to point B, C to D, and so on, will all contribute to your success when you set long-term goals.

 Looking at your long-term goals can be overwhelming.
 If you set the mark high, your goals can look intimidating.
 But if you break them down into smaller, achievable goals, it gives you more confidence to tackle them.

+Action step: To set your long-term goals, write them all down into smaller, actionable steps.
 Have a project plan and try to break them down into a timeline.
 Again, be specific in what you want to achieve in a week, a month, six months, a year, two years, three years, etc.

 From there, you can even break down your short-term goals even further into daily steps.
 Decide on which things to focus on each day and try to achieve your daily goals as often as possible.
 These steps may seem small, but they are the pieces of the whole puzzle.
 Meaning they are all important and necessary to complete the whole thing.